 - Type C emulates a vintage-style British tape machine

-Additional control is to be had in the back-end, where users can adjust tape speed settings, stability, crosstalk amount, as well as a mastering grade high shelf filter, stability control, wet/dry mix knob and more.
+Additional control is to be had in the back end, where users can adjust tape speed settings, stability, and crosstalk amount, as well as a mastering grade high shelf filter, stability control, wet/dry mix knob and more.

 PreSonus Studio One users are in luck with the Softube Tape since it includes Tape Multitrack, which can be used in the MixFX slot of Presonus Studio One.
 This means that individual channel crosstalk and single interface control of all tracks are made easy within the DAW.